ninchat/nameq/README.md

 ## Feature tree

-Network-wide feature configuration is written to a directory tree which looks something like this:
+Network-wide feature configuration is written to a directory tree (rooted at /run/nameq by default) which looks something like this:

 	STATEDIR/features/FEATURE-A/10.0.0.1
 	STATEDIR/features/FEATURE-A/10.0.0.2